Shawn-Nichol/AndroidKotlinGuide/BackgroundTasks/Background optimizations.md

 returns an array of URIs that have triggered the job.
 This will be null if either no URIS have triggered the job (for exmaple, the job was triggered dueu to a deadline or some oher reason), or the number of chagned URIs is greater than 50.

 `String[] getTriggeredContentAuthorities()`
 Returns a string array of content authroities that have triggered the job.
-If the returend array is not null, use getTriggeredContentUris(0 to retrieve the details of which URIs have chagned.
+If the returend array is not null, use `getTriggeredContentUris()` to retrieve the details of which URIs have chagned.

-The following sample code override the JobService.onStartJob() method and records the content authroities and URIs that have triggered the job.
+The following sample code override the `JobService.onStartJob()` method and records the content authroities and URIs that have triggered the job.
 ```
 override fun onStartJob(params: JobParameters): Boolean {
     StringBuilder().apply {